Last battle of Bismarck: Third phase: The Final Engagement

 As the British units converged on Bismarcks location, Tovey gave his instructions for the final battle.
 First, he ordered Renown, which had closed to within 17 miles of Bismarck, not to participate in the battle.
-Renown was similarly armoured as Hood and Tovey did not want to risk a repeat.
-He instructed the captain of Rodney to close to within 15000 yd as quickly as possible, and that while he should, in general, conform to King George Vs movements, he was free to manoeuvre independently.
+Renown, being a Battlecruiser and not a Battleship, was not seen as adequate to confront Bismarck, especially in light of what happened to the more heavily armoured Hood.
+He then instructed the captain of Rodney to close to within 15000 yd as quickly as possible, and that while he should, in general, conform to King George Vs movements, he was free to manoeuvre independently.
 The morning of Tuesday 27 May brought a heavy grey sky, a rising sea and a tearing wind from the northwest.
 Because of this northwesterly gale, Tovey postponed the final attack from sunrise until clear daylight and concluded an attack on Bismarck from windward was undesirable.
 He decided to approach on a northwesterly bearing before deploying.

 Norfolk was the first ship to sight Bismarck on the morning of 27 May.
 In poor visibility the cruiser stumbled upon an unidentified ship, flashing recognition signals before realising it was the German battleship.
 Norfolk quickly turned away and made contact with the British battleships before joining the final battle.
 At 08:43, lookouts on King George V spotted Bismarck, some 23000 m away; Rodney opened fire first at 08:47, followed quickly by King George V. Bismarck was unable to steer due to the torpedo damage to the rudders, and the consequent unpredictable motions made the ship an unstable gun platform and created a difficult gunnery problem.
 This was further complicated by the gale-force storm.
 However, Bismarck returned fire at 08:50 with her forward guns, and with her second salvo, she straddled Rodney.
 This was the closest she came to scoring a hit on any British warship in the final engagement, because at 09:02, a 16 in salvo from Rodney struck the forward superstructure, damaging the bridge and main fire control director and killing most of the senior officers.
 The salvo also damaged the forward main battery turrets.
 The aft fire control station took over direction of the aft turrets, but after receiving three salvos was also neutralised.
 With both fire control stations out of action, Bismarcks shooting became increasingly erratic, allowing the British to close range.
 Norfolk and Dorsetshire closed and began firing with their 8 in guns.
 Around 09:10, Norfolk fired four and Rodney fired six torpedoes from a distance of more than 10 km, but no hits were observed.

 The torpedo room in the bows of HMS Rodney.
 The battleship was equipped with 24.5 inch torpedoes, the heaviest torpedo in the Royal Navy inventory.
 One torpedo is being loaded into a tube, whilst another is being lowered into its cradle.
 Rodney fired a total of 10 torpedoes at Bismarck.